puppyone-ai/Puppys/docs/src/index.md

 ## Install

-1. set up the local virtual environment (you can skip this if you want a global install).
+1. Set up the local virtual environment (you can skip this if you want a global install).
     ```bash
     python3 -m venv my_env
     source my_env/bin/activate
     ```
-2. clone the repository for a latest version
+2. Clone the repository for a latest version
     ```bash
     git clone https://github.com/PuppyAgent/Puppys.git
     ```
-3.  install from the local project directory
+3. Install from the local project directory
     ```bash
     cd Puppys
-    pip install -r requirements.txt
+    pip install requirements.txt
     pip install -e .
     ```
-4. or you can install the stable version directly from `pip`
+4. You can also install the stable version directly from `pip`.
     ```bash
     pip install Puppys
     ```